rok (pronounced GRAHK) – To grok something is to understand something so well that it is fully absorbed into oneself.

-I also want to thank my friends (you know who you are ).
-I am truly blessed with the best friends in the world.
-Thanks!!!!
+I also want to thank my friends (you know who you are

 Finally, I want to thank Jessica and Krysta, my wife and daughter.
 These two take the brunt of late nights and early mornings when I attempt to grok this stuff.
 I know I will never grok these two but I sure have fun trying.

 OK one more… I want to thank you, our readers, for listening to me rant over the years.
 I hope you enjoy reading CoDe Magazine as much as I enjoy pulling it together.
 Now go grok this issue!